ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 You can access what we call traffic lights for the indicators by clicking on the arrow in the top right of the **Indicator panel**.
 This will expand the information.

-For example, you can see that for our selected layer **PIN- Child Protection**.
-In Somalia the situation is worsening for children hence the yellow color.
+For example, for our selected layer **PIN- Child Protection**, the situation is worsening for children hence the yellow color.
 Thus, several regions need additional responses or support to protect vulnerable children.
 Click the triangle (now on the top right) to see the map again.

 ![Traffic Lights](../assets/screenshots/traffic-lights.png)

 ### The Information Panel

-🧑‍🏫 On the right-hand side of the screen, the **Information Panel** shows a summary of the indicator selected broken down by region or district.
-At the top of the **Information Panel** there are different drill down levels of information on the chosen indicator the first being summary.
+🧑‍🏫 On the right-hand side of the screen, the **Information Panel** shows a summary of the indicator selected, broken down by region or district.
+At the top of the **Information Panel**, there are different drill-down levels of information on the chosen indicator, the first being **Summary**.

-In the summary level you can see that in Adan Yabaal Child protection has a value of 3.
-You will also see an interactive **pie chart** summarising all the for the indicator.
+In the summary level, you can see that in Adan Yabaal Child protection has a value of 3.
+You will also see an interactive **pie chart** summarising all the data for the indicator.
 Hover your mouse over the **pie chart** and observe the labels and number of districts in Worsening and Worst Case scenarios.

 ![Information Panel](../assets/screenshots/information-panel.png)

 🧑‍🏫 Click on the region named Adan Yabaal (the text) in the **Information Panel**.
-The platform will show where the region is on the map with an information popup on the map.
+The platform will show where the region is on the map with an information popup.

 The **Information Panel** will drill down to the next level of information **Indicators**.
 The panel will now show all the indicators for the specified region.
 It also shows the severity of the indicator using the different traffic light colors.

 You can click on the indicator to drill down further to the detail.
-Click on **PiN-Child Protection** (the text) and you will see more information and a simple infographic/timeline on the current scenario.
+Click on **PiN-Child Protection** (the text), and you will see more information and a simple infographic/timeline on the current scenario.

 We will look at the **Information Panel** with different data further on in this tutorial and show how the simple infographic in the detail section can show changes over time if the data has such information.